HMRC Debt Management – Contacting HMRC About Tax Debts

 We are specialists at helping companies with outstanding VAT payments to HMRC which they can’t meet.
 If you’re late with your VAT and in arrears, we would suggest you contact us as soon as possible to avoid any escalation of your situation.

-- Collecting the money you owe through your earnings or pension
+- Collecting the tax you owe through your earnings or pension

-- Asking a debt collection agency to collect the money
+- Asking a debt collection agency to collect the tax

 - Removing and selling possessions to recover the loss